COVID -19 UPDATE

-The Henderson Justice Court is authorized to issue Temporary Protective Orders against
+The Henderson Justice Court is authorized to issue Temporary Protection Orders (TPO) against

 Harassment,Harassment in the

 (other than domestic).
 You can find additional information regarding each type of Temporary Protection Order in the Forms section at the bottom of this page.